Main image

 No doubt, as a keen-eyed reader, you will have already noticed that which spelling is used closely follows the country of production.
 While there are a few exceptions, broadly speaking we can say that the Scots, Japanese and Canadians make whisky, while the Irish and Americans make whiskey.
 This schism in spelling can be traced back to the 1800s, and a disagreement between Scottish and Irish distillers on how to adapt to an innovation in distillation - the emergence of continuous distillation using column stills.
 The spirit produced by this invention was much lighter than the traditionally pot-distilled whiskies of both nations.
 One nation chose to blend this new spirit into their rich malt spirit, while the other distained what they considered an adulteration of their pure pot-still whisky.
 These two intractable positions resulted in decades of legal wrangling over what whisky was, and ultimately resulted in one nation inserting an ‘e’ into the spelling of their unblended ‘whiskey’ to differentiate it from whisky blended with this new ‘silent spirit’.

-An example of a smaller column still
+An example of a column still

 To understand how this quarrel came about, a little historical context is useful.
 What we would now call malt whisky was produced across the United Kingdom by the 1700s, most notably in Scotland and in Ireland which was then part of the UK.
 This spirit was made from malted barley and was produced by hundreds of distilleries, many of which were small enterprises distilling any excess of barley from local harvests.
 In an effort to boost their revenues the UK government raised the taxes on malted barley.
 This resulted in some Irish distillers mixing other grains such as oats, rye and unmalted barley into their whisky mash bill to swerve these new taxes.
 By happy coincidence the flavours and textures produced in this new ‘pot-still Irish whisky’ proved very popular.
 Meanwhile, the phylloxera epidemic of the1860s killed most of the vines in France and much of Europe, resulting in the sudden collapse of the wine (and brandy) trade.
 This in turn resulted in a massive boost in demand for whisky which the larger Irish distilleries were only too happy to oblige.
 Because their signature ‘pot-still’ whisky style used a mixed grain mash bill and was, therefore, subject to fewer taxes than the traditional Scottish ‘pure-malt’ whisky style, Irish whisky produced by the enormous Dublin distilleries of Jameson, Powers and Roe, soon grew to become the predominant aged spirit across the British Empire and beyond, both in terms of quality and quantity.